technical details:

 - questionable listings

-- A 1927 casting directory credits Phyllis Hurst with appearing in this film, but she's not shown in the available footage.
-This is also one of the
+- A 1927 casting directory credits Phyllis Hurst with appearing in this film, and the payroll ledger shows that she worked on July 24th and 25th.
+Her name is part of a clump of four

-shorts that Jean Darling missed out on, but she does appear in at least one publicity photo
+Darling missed out on, but she does appear in at least two publicity photos taken at the ranch during production.
+Of particular interest is the last three shooting dates, the first

 the animals: